 Drivers on all roadways throughout the state must abide by Missouri’s established traffic laws and regulations.
 A failure to do so by just one driver could put everyone else on the road at risk.

 If you suffered harm in a collision with another vehicle due to another driver’s negligence, get in touch with a Sunset Hills failure to yield accident lawyer as soon as possible.
-One of the dedicated car accident attorneys at Longo Biggs, LC is prepared to help you hold the responsible party accountable.
+One of the dedicated car accident attorneys at Longo Biggs, LC Injury Law is prepared to help you hold the responsible party accountable.

 What Constitutes Failure to Yield in Sunset Hills?

 According to state law, when a driver of a motor vehicle approaches a yield sign, they are required to slow down to a reasonable speed, and if marked, to come to a complete stop.
 A person must stop at the clearly marked line on the road; or if there is none, then at the point nearest the intersection.
 This provides the driver with a view of approaching traffic from the intersecting roadway.

 After slowing or stopping, the driver must yield the right of way to any vehicle from the intersection passing by on the highway following the flow of traffic.
 A failure to yield is when a driver enters into ongoing traffic or a roadway without waiting for another car to pass, violating that vehicle’s right-of-way.